How to Dehydrate White Rice – Dehydrating White Rice, A Step-by-Step Guide

 rinsing white rice under running water to remove surface starch and dust | | dehydrating white rice | dehydrated white rice | best foods to dehydrate for long term storage | dehydrating food for long term storage | dehydrated food recipes for long term storage | dehydrating meals for long term storage | food dehydrator for long term storage

-We are rinsing off any surface starch and dust from the rice using a fine-mesh sieve:, as well as looking for anything else that shouldn’t be here.
+We are rinsing off any surface starch and dust from the rice using a fine-mesh sieve, as well as looking for anything else that shouldn’t be here.

 It is generally advised to rinse rice; however, certain types of rice, like sushi rice or risotto rice, may require different preparation methods that involve preserving the starch.
 If you are using such rice, you will need to modify the instructions accordingly.